 MAM 19: Parent Net Promoter Score

-are ones between 70 and 100.
+Excellent net promoter scores are ones between 70 and 100.
 In the Fall 2020 end-of-season survey for parents the net promoter score = 84.
 In the most recent national brand study, the parent net promoter score = 68.
 The goal for both council and national parent net promoter scores is >70.

 MAM 20: Coach Net Promoter Score